apache/echarts-theme-builder/README.md

 ## Release to echarts-www

-Update the echarts-www and incubator-echarts-website project path in `config/env.asf.js` before run
+Update the echarts-www and echarts-website project path in `config/env.asf.js` before run

 ```bash
 npm run release
 ```

 It will generate the html to the `_generated` folder of echarts-www.
-And other resources to the incubator-echarts-website folder
+And other resources to the echarts-website folder